-The boy had been dropped off in a small room adjacent to Vader's own private quarters.
+The boy had been dropped off in a small room near Vader's own private quarters.
 It was slightly larger than the cell he'd previously been in, and furnished with all the basics.
 At least the boy had a bed now.

 Indeed, when Vader entered, without bothering to knock, Luke was lying on his back and staring at the ceiling, his limbs splayed out in all directions.
-Only moments after Vader had entered, the boy jumped into an upright sitting position and edged away so that his back was to the wall once again.
-Vader stood near the foot of the bed and surveyed the boy for several long moments, the sound of his respirator breaking the silence ever few seconds.
+Just as Vader came in, the boy jumped into an upright sitting position and edged away so that his back was to the wall.
+Vader stood near the foot of the bed and surveyed the boy for several long moments, the sound of his respirator breaking the silence every few seconds.
 His long shadow was cast upon the floor and bed in front of him, stopping just short of his son's feet.